Massive Patch of The Atlantic Ocean is Cooling at a Record Rate

 Could Intense Winds Be to Blame?

 Some scientists speculate that a burst of intense winds in early May may have initiated the cooling process.
-However, these winds were not unusually strong or sustained enough to account for the drastic temperature drop.
+This provides one theory that could explain why the water’s temperature dropped so quickly.

 Advertisement